-Fonts and colors in Eclipse
+Fonts and Colors in Eclipse

 Eclipse uses the fonts and colors provided by the operating system as much as possible.
 On Windows the platform color and font settings are found on the General > Colors and Fonts preference page.
 The font used by most widgets in Eclipse is the one set in the Message Box settings of the properties.
 However, operating systems do not provide enough colors to handle all of the extra information that colors and fonts provide in Eclipse.